Images

 Create instances from an existing image

-In this final workflow, take the existing image and start new instances using the kraft cloud instance command:
+In this final workflow, take the existing image and start new instances from it:

 You now have a new instance created from the existing image.